NovatecConsulting/camunda-aws-s3-connector/connector-aws-s3/README.md

 sure that you keep credentials in a safe place and only give access to specific resources, and be as restrictive as possible.
 This is not a security tutorial for AWS.
 You should definitively know what you are doing!

+## Compatibility

+- JDK 17+
+- Camunda Platform v8.2.x
+- Connector SDK v0.23.x
+- AWS SDK v2.20.x

+NOTE: The Docker image is based on the `arm64v8` architecture.
+If you need another one just switch out the base image.

 ## Features

 - Upload a generated file to an AWS S3 bucket